 Again in 2022, Swan River Sailing, supported by the Warren Jones Foundation, will hold the ‘WA Tour’ with an attached development program.
 This is a series of events for local youth sailors to participate in over summer with the development program adding an extra element of commitment, discipline and skill development for those who wish to take up the challenge.

 The aim is for the WA Tour & Development Program to fill the void once again for this summer sailing season where it is not ‘business as usual’ and to continue the development and pathways for local youth sailors for life beyond COVID-19, on and off the water.

 View the Participant Prospectus to read all the information on the WA Tour & Development Program.
 This includes key dates, participant requirements, eligibility and more.

 APPLY FOR THE PROGRAM

 Read the Participant Prospectus and want to apply for the Development Program?
 Click the button now to fill in on the online application form.
-Applications are open from 11 September and close 9 October 2020.
+APPLICATIONS & MORE INFO COMING SOON!